JohnnyLdeAlba/agartha-xna/README.md

 # Known Issues

 All the scripts and assests are here, the only thing missing are the project files which link the two together.
-All the assests will need to be reaadded and properly assigned to the labels used by the scripts.
+All the assests will need to be reaadded to a new project file and properly assigned to the labels used by the scripts.

 # [Watch Preview On YouTube](https://www.youtube.com/watch?v=vGH4h8ZZ8ZE)